Buyers

 Single-family homes

 This type of real estate normally includes a house, yard and possibly a garage.
 There is generally more maintenance involved in this type and the cost of ownership can be higher than others.
 The benefits include full ownership in the property and no common spaces shared with others.
+Single family homes can have attached garages, detached garages, or no garage.
+Some single family homes could still be in an association that maintains streets/lawns but most especially close to the cities or in the cities are going to be without an HOA.
+If you are planning on making a major change or partaking in some construction, it is friendly and neighborly to discuss with those around you, but not necessary.

 Town Homes

 Town homes come in both attached and detached styles.
 This is a common interest type of living, which means that all of the property around your home is shared amongst the community.
 There is usually an HOA (home owners association) fee included in your monthly cost that can cover lawn care and landscaping, snow removal and exterior hazard insurance.
 Some HOA dues can also include things like water/sewer, garbage and other utility costs.
 It is important to pay attention to what each property has to offer in HOA fees.
+Always check and read thoroughly the rules that the association has set.
+Sometimes, really tedious things could be a game changer for you and your situation.

-Condos and Lofts
+Condos

 Condos and lofts are another example of common interest living.
 They can be a very low maintenance option and tend to be in a more urban setting that can be convenient to our two downtown areas of the Twin Cities.
 Many times, the condo and loft HOA dues can include many more utilities like heating, cooling, natural gas, trash, recycling, water, sewer, electricity, and basic cable.
 It is important to find out what is included in the HOA fees at any prospective property.
+Many downtown condos also include other amenities including pools, gyms, and common spaces.

 Short Sales